edertaveira/image-from-html/Readme.md

 ### Description

-Image from HTML is a simple form to transform a HTML element to canvas and then image.
+Image from HTML is a simple form to transform a HTML element to canvas and image.

 ### Installing